CNielsen94/Exercises_AAUBSDS/MLOps_assignments/Assignment_three/ReadMe.md

 So for this assignment, we attempted to create an interface for the MLFlow and for the model EDA.
-We ran into complications with "Unexpected error with JSON input" for the gradio interface.
-This could be due to a few different things:
-1. The data pipeline might be having some errors, since we label encode the object columns in the dataframe for the training, but don't implement that for the gradio interface.
-2. The prediction function output doesn't match what gradio needs as an input.
-3. No other friggen clue

-Instead we opted for the easier solution of just presenting our notebooks with the MLFlow implementation.
-The folders are sorted as such:
+We ended up having quite a few issues with the streamlit application, and so the interface we ended up creating was a bit lacking in terms of detail, but there isn't really much to display for the MLFlow for this model.

+The folders are set up as such

 Database - This folder contains our .db file as well as the setup for this.

 Model_EDA - This folder contains the notebooks we used to create the model and log the different metrics/artifacts.
 After this was run, we updated the database file to also contain these elements.

+Streamlit - This folder contains the streamlit application file as well as the requirements.txt for running the application.